 As interest rates on mortgages continue to make headlines, it can be hard to know where to look.
-Are rates finally taking a dip?
+Where will rates be tomorrow, next week, or next month?
 What does that mean for prospective homebuyers?

-Starting in late 2021, interest rates continued to rise steadily, peaking in the fall of 2023, said Chad McGlothlen, director of lending at Compeer Financial.
-Since then, secondary market home loans, like Fannie Mae and Freddie Mac loans, have fallen by nearly to 1%.
+Beginning in late 2021, interest rates started to steadily rise, peaking in the fall of 2023, said Chad McGlothlen, director of lending at Compeer Home.
+Since then, mortgage rates have been bouncing around a bit but have overall trended slightly lower.

-However, there’s more than meets the eye when it comes to these declining interest rates.
+However, there’s more than meets the eye when it comes to simply looking at rate trends.

 Here are a few things buyers should keep in mind: